 Transfer from Vilnius International Airnort (VNO) to Minsk Train Central Station:

 Important!
 If you will choose this option you need to have valid visa or valid passport allowing to stay visa-free in Belarus.
 Information about visa process is in General information.
-(General information should be as a link)

 By train: